opus-codium/email-report-processor/README.md

 ### SMTP TLS Reporting

+SMTP TLS reports are defined in [RFC8460](https://datatracker.ietf.org/doc/html/rfc8460).
-Reports about TLS usage when contacting your mail server.
+They include information about cryptography usage for mail you receive.

 #### Configuration